How to have a healthy relationship with food

 • Don’t feel guilty about yesterday’s food intake.
 Don’t feel guilty (ever) for what you have eaten, and don’t punish yourself for it.

-• ENJOY eating.
-Food doesn’t have to be just fuel – experiment with meals and recipes and enjoy what’s going in your mouth.
+• ENJOY food.
+What you eat doesn’t have to be just fuel – experiment with meals and recipes and enjoy what’s going in your mouth.

 If you’re reading this and becoming stressed over how you view food, rather than calmed by it, then take a step back and seek support.
 Speak to your local GP who will be able to recommend the right treatments for you.
-You can also contact Beat on their helpline on 0345 634 7650 (open every day, 4pm to 10pm).
+Read our article ‘do I have an eating disorder?’ for more support if you’re worried.
+You can also contact The Mix directly for help, or call Beat on their helpline

 The sooner you seek support and treatment for an eating disorder, the easier it will be to recover.